-Year ended May 31, In millions 2022 2021 2020 Total intrinsic value of stock options exercised \$ 44.3 \$ 58.5 \$ 22.0 Total grant-date fair value of stock options vested \$ 6.4 \$ 6.0 \$ 5.0
+Year ended May 31, In millions 2023 2022 2021 Total intrinsic value of stock options exercised \$ 10.3 \$ 44.3 \$ 58.5 Total grant-date fair value of stock options vested \$ 7.1 \$ 6.4 \$ 6.0

-Restricted Stock Units ("RSUs"): The Board grants RSUs to certain executive and non-executive employees.
-An RSU is an agreement to issue shares at the time of vesting with no associated exercise cost for the employee.
+Restricted Stock Units ("RSUs"): The Board grants RSUs to certain executive and non-executive employees and outside directors.
+An RSU is an agreement to issue shares at the time of vesting with no associated exercise cost for the recipient.
 For each unit granted, the holder will receive one share of Paychex common stock at the time of vesting.
 If the recipient does not vest in the shares due to leaving Paychex, all shares or units of RSUs, and any dividends accrued thereon, when applicable, will be forfeited and returned to the Company.

-Time-based RSUs: Time-based RSUs granted to non-executives vest one-fifth per annum over five years, while those granted to executives vestone-third per annum over three years.
-Vesting is generally achieved on these dates with active employment.
+Time-based RSUs: Time-based RSUs granted to executives vest one-third per annum over three years.
+Time-based RSUs granted to non-executives, during fiscal 2023, vest on a graded basis over a four- or five-year period.
+Time-based RSUs granted to non-executives, prior to fiscal 2023, vest one-fifth per annum over five years.
+Time-based RSUs granted to outside directors vest on the one year anniversary of the grant date.
+Vesting is generally achieved on these dates with active employment or participation as a member of the Board on the date of vesting.
 The fair value of time-based RSUs is equal to the closing market price of the underlying common stock as of the date of grant, adjusted for the present value of expected dividends over the vesting period.
 Time-based RSUs may, or may not, earn dividend equivalents depending on the terms of the specific grant.